hdorgeval/testcafe-starter/features/README.md

   await  when("I send my form");
   await  then("I should receive a specific response");
 });
 ```

 This starter project has been designed to put the business at the center of the e2e strategy.

 The way you express the different steps should be aligned with the language used by the business and/or end-users.
-Take time to make your steps readable by those people.
+Take time to make your tests readable by those people.

 Visual Studio Code IntelliSense signals you these new steps are unknown: